 Traditionally, students and families create a First Communion Banner to commemorate this very important sacrament in the child’s life.
 The banners are then displayed in the church for the First Communion Mass.
-This year, the First Communion Banner will be both optional and created at home.
-In your First Communion Online Application, you will answer “yes” or “no” to indicate if you would like a banner kit.
 You must complete the online application to ensure that we are able to order a banner kit for your child.
 If you have any questions, please email Mrs. Armstrong at [email protected]

 We will give you link to what the banner kit looks like–we will order/purchase the banner kit for you.
 It is very simple to put together and embellish from home.
 Please make sure to adhere the hanger to the banner so that it may be displayed at the end of the pew for your child.